Gurrt/software-process/assignment-1/reflection.md

 #Ger
 ## The Good
 - I believe that the majority of the team was very professional and quick to react to questions
-- We adjusted well to the change in structure that was suggested by hand
+- We adjusted well to the change in structure that was suggested by Hans.

 ## The Bad